patrickhuber/patrickhuber.github.io/_posts/20203-07-24-go-advanced-types.md

 In this case, nothing is printed because we forgot to put a type switch in for the `Blue` case.
 Some languages have detection mechanisms to check switches like this for exhaustive checking.

 Fortunately go has made it's AST available as a library in the https://pkg.go.dev/golang.org/x/tools/go/analysis package.
-The exaustive static check can be written as an analyzer and an examle can be found here https://github.com/nishanths/exhaustive.
+The exaustive static check can be written as an analyzer and an example can be found here https://github.com/nishanths/exhaustive.
 This analyzer will check for enum values in switch statements as well as in maps.

 At the time of writing, the `exhaustive` analyzer doesn't support the pattern above.
 I did write a test using the idiomatic approach and it indeed works as expected.